Tudela National Comprehensive High School: School history

-In School Year 1996–1997, the secretary of Department of Education, Culture and Sports, Honorable Ricardo T. Gloria, visited the school to inspect its new location at Basirang, Tudela, Misamis Occidental to which he poured One Million Peso-Fund to fill the marshland along the mangroves with soil and boulders in order to prepare it for the construction of a school building.
-Hence, the new 16-classroom building was erected and completed on January 11, 1999, and all the students and teachers moved to the new school site in School Year 1999–2000.
-In School Year 2002–2003, two additional teacher items were given, one was occupied and the other was borrowed by Diwat National High School.
+In school year 1996–1997, the secretary of the Department of Education, Culture and Sports, Honorable Ricardo T. Gloria, visited the school to inspect its new location at Basirang, Tudela, Misamis Occidental.
+He gave a one million peso fund to fill the marshland along the mangroves with soil and bouldersto prepare it for the construction of a school building.
+Hence, the new 16-classroom building was erected and completed on January 11, 1999, and all the students and teachers moved to the new school site in school year 1999–2000.
+In school year 2002–2003, two additional teacher items were given; one was occupied and the other was borrowed by Diwat National High School.

-Blessings seemed to keep on pouring down on TUDNACOHS when it became one of the recipient schools of Personal Computers for Public Schools (PCPS), a Computer Laboratory Package from Japan through the supervision of the Department of Trade and Industry, headed by its very versatile secretary, Honorable Mar Roxas.
-Twenty brand new personal computers and two printers were delivered to the school in August 2002, which motivated the in flock of more students in the next school year.
+TUDNACOHS became one of the recipient schools of Personal Computers for Public Schools (PCPS), a computer laboratory package from Japan through the supervision of the Department of Trade and Industry, headed by its secretary, Honorable Mar Roxas.
+Twenty brand new personal computers and two printers were delivered to the school in August 2002, which motivated the influx of more students in the next school year.